tabs-not-spaces/Intune.HV.Tools/README.md

 If the path provided doesn't exist it will be automatically created.
 Please note this tool creates very large reference images - if your system drive is small, dont initialize the tools on it.

 The environment is a simple folder structure containing the configuration file for the tool, reference images to be used for provisioning of VMs and tenant folders containing offline Autopilot configuration files and provisioned *.vhdx images.

-Folder structure displayed below:
+Folder structure example displayed below:

 ```
 📦.hvtools